gonzalonf/truco-counter/README.md

 Test persist points on refresh
 Test good 15 message + page size
-Test buttons on App and count text
+Test control buttons on App and count text
+Test buttons: refresh yes/no, new game yes/no,

 TODO NEXT:
 - Settings modal (with clear all data, game size)